cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 ## Work history file

 A work history file represents one student's work on one activity.
 Each progsnap data set will typically have many work history files.
-Work history files have paths (relative to *BaseDir*) of the form <code>history/<i>NNNN</i>/<i>XXXX</i>.txt</code>, where *NNNN* is an activity number, and *XXXX* is a student number.
-It is recommended (but not required) that the student number and activity number are padded with leading zeroes as necessary so that all work history filenames in a dataset have the same length.
+Work history files have paths (relative to *BaseDir*) of the form <code>history/<i>NNNN</i>/<i>XXXX</i>.txt</code>, where *NNNN* is an activity number, and *XXXX* is a student id (corresponding to the student's `id` value.)
+It is recommended (but not required) that the student id and activity number are padded with leading zeroes as necessary so that all work history filenames in a dataset have the same length.

 Each line in a work history file represents an event.
 One common feature of each event (other than those tagged with custom tags beginning with *x-*) is that the value of the line is guaranteed to have a field called "ts" whose value is a *Timestamp*, which records the time when the event occurred.
 Exporters must ensure that timestamps match the chronology of the work history, and due to the vagaries of clocks, some post-processing may be necessary to ensure that this is the case.